HuntsmanCancerInstitute/UMIScripts/Readme.md

 which is probably suitable in most cases where users are simply looking to remove PCR artifacts.
 Users needing more advanced tools or reporting may need to look elsewhere.

+See the [Usage document](Usage.md) document for further details and suggestions.

 ## Applications

 Below is a description of the included programs.
-Execute each script without any options to display the internal help page and list of available options.

 ### Fastq